PeterPCW/GPT-Technical-Interviews/Java Backend/README.md

 # Central location for all of the questions without answers:

-How do you configure and deploy a Spring Boot application on AWS using Docker containers?
-What tools do you use to automate the deployment process?
+[How do you configure and deploy a Spring Boot application on AWS using Docker containers?
+What tools do you use to automate the deployment process?/(https://github.com/PeterPCW/GPT-Technical-Interviews/blob/main/Java%20Backend/Automated%20Spring%20Boot%2BDocker.md)

 How do you design and implement an authentication and authorization mechanism for a Java microservices architecture?
 What are the best practices for securing RESTful APIs?